BrianInGermany/Xzerpt/README.md

 Xzerpt uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.

-Record your ideas in an web interface and then create printable idea cards you can cluster into stacks on your desk.
+Record your ideas in a online interface and then create printable Xzerpt cards you can cluster into stacks on your desk.

 Xzerpt is hosted at [xzerpt.com](https://xzerpt.com).
 ## Usage